-- If you’d like to make a hanging teacup bird feeder, use a ceramic drill bit to drill a hole in the center of the cup and saucer (or in three places around the inside edge of the saucer), attach chain(s) and hang from a tree branch.
+- If you’d like to make one that hangs, use a ceramic drill bit to drill a hole in the center of the cup and saucer (or in three places around the inside edge of the saucer), attach chain(s) and hang from a tree branch.

 - Teacups not your thing?
-Consider using pretty china bowls instead!
+Consider using pretty china bowls or teapots instead!